 Airtight homes.
 Fully insulated, double glazed and completely sealed.
 Our houses are designed to keep energy bills to a minimum.
 However, sealing ourselves up in this way plays havoc with the indoor air quality.
 VOC’S (Volatile Organic Compounds) are emitted from furnishings, flooring and paintwork.
 Chemicals from cleaners and deodorizers, together with fumes from cooking all increase the levels of pollution in our homes.
 And with an airtight home, there’s nowhere for them to go, except perhaps into our lungs!

 So, what can you do?
 Open a window, preferably at night when pollution levels outside are at their lowest.
 Avoid drying clothes in your living space, moisture in the air invites mold.
 High humidity also increases VOC levels.
 Take care when cooking.
 Use an extractor fan to remove fumes or alternatively, open a window.
 Perhaps the most effective thing you can do is invest in an air cleaner.
-Our air cleaners use a blend of carbon and HEPA cloth.
+Our air cleaners use a blend of carbon and Certified HEPA Material cloth.
 They remove ALL pollutants from the home, including gases, mold, chemicals, dust and allergens.

 Air pollution is here to stay.
 It’s up to us to avoid it when possible and remove it whenever we can.